syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    Choose the assembly location:

-	1. Added From GAC - Refer the assemblies from the Global Assembly Cache
+	1. Added From GAC: Refer the assemblies from the Global Assembly Cache
-	2. Added from Installed Location - Refer the assemblies from the Syncfusion Installed locations.
+	2. Added from Installed Location: Refer the assemblies from the Syncfusion Installed locations.
-    3. Add Referenced Assemblies to Solution - Copy and refer to the assemblies from project's solution file lib directory.
+    3. Add Referenced Assemblies to Solution: Copy and refer to the assemblies from project's solution file lib directory.

    ![](getting-started_images/Project-Conversion_img3.jpeg)

    **Choose the Theme:**

-   The master page of project will be updated based on selected theme.
+   The master page of project will be updated based on the selected theme.
 The Theme Preview section shows the controls preview before convert into a Syncfusion project.

    ![](getting-started_images/Project-Conversion_img4.jpeg)

    **Choose CDN Support:**

-   The master page of the project will be updated based on required Syncfusion CDN links.
+   The master page of the project will be updated based on the required Syncfusion CDN links.

    ![](getting-started_images/Project-Conversion_img20.jpeg)